gitops-tech/gitops-tech.github.io/case-study.md

 ## Getting Started with GitOps on Google Cloud

-This page explains how to set up pull-based GitOps on Google Cloud Platform using Weavework's [flux](https://github.com/fluxcd/flux).
+This page explains how to set up pull-based GitOps on Google Cloud Platform using Weavework's [Flux](https://github.com/fluxcd/flux).
 All code used on this page can be found in full on [GitHub](https://github.com/gitops-tech).

 ### Setting Up the Google Cloud Project

 Either select an existing project or [create a new one](https://console.cloud.google.com/cloud-resource-manager) in the Google Cloud Console.

-For this project, the Google Kubernetes Engine and Google Cloud Build APIs need to be enabled.
+For this project, you need to enable Google Kubernetes Engine and Google Cloud Build APIs.

 ![Setting up Google Kubernetes Engine API](images/cs-apis.gif)